 PURSUE Changes Log

 What this page contains.
-The verified row-by-row diff between the May 8 PURSUE CSV (161 rows) and the current war.gov PURSUE CSV (158 rows), computed by direct URL-set and DVIDS-ID-set comparison.
+The verified row-by-row diff between the May 8 PURSUE CSV (161 rows) and the May 11 PURSUE CSV (158 rows), computed by direct URL-set and DVIDS-ID-set comparison.
+(War.gov later added 64 more files in Release 02 on May 22, bringing the canonical CSV to 222 rows - see the Release 02 card above.)
 Each claim on this page is a direct count from the underlying CSV files.
 No interpretation of war.gov's intent.
 No characterizations of "renames," "consolidations," or "reclassifications" - those would be inferences and are kept off this page.

 Headline finding: zero PDFs added, zero PDFs removed, zero videos added, zero videos removed.
 The 161 -> 158 row delta is fully explained by 9 PDFs that previously had one CSV row now having multiple, and 1 PDF having its storage slug changed.